Performance Ranking of Scientific Papers for World Universities: Methodology

 Quantitative data were drawn from Science Citation Index (SCI) and Social Sciences Citation Index (SSCI).
 The data were normalized by faculty number to account for different institution sizes.
 The indicators used in this methodology highly emphasized research quality (80% of the performance score) and short-term research performance (55% of the score).

+The current NTU rankings use the following criteria: